appsemble/appsemble/docs/reference/page.md

 - page (default)
 - flow
+- tabs

 Setting this value to `flow` will result in the page displaying like a flow page, in which the page is divided into _subpages_, allowing for users to be guided through several steps.
 Flow page actions can be used to facilitate navigating through flow pages.

+Setting this value to `tabs` will result in the page displaying tabs at the top of the page.
+Each tab corresponds to a _subpage_ which can be linked to directly using the [link action](action#link).

 ## `blocks`\*